Learn-ovate/Finance-Management/README.md

 Team projects:  (i)  Calendar using GUI
                 (ii) Finance Management System (W/ or W/O GUI)

 Team progress: DOS-based Bank Management System created.
 The layout has been framed using GUI.
-Overall, a robust look lacking just linking DOS and GUI to respective actions.
+Overall, a robust look, lacking just the linking of DOS and GUI to respective actions.